 If you are always inspired by totally positive and uplifting affirmations, may you never think a negative thought again.

 If swearing keeps you moving.
-Go for it. (but pro tip: if you’ll be swearing out loud, pay attention to your surroundings- it can be distressing or potentially offensive if you let loose a string of expletives mid-run with others near by).
+Go for it. (but pro tip: if you’ll be swearing out loud, pay attention to your surroundings- it can be distressing or potentially offensive if you let rip a string of expletives mid-run with others are nearby).

 Or, do what I do and have a tool belt of options to draw from.
 A little from column A, and a little from column B.